Everything PR News

 Third, there is a measurable budget for the next twelve to eighteen months — PR does not produce overnight results.
 The compounding work that pays off in year three of an engagement does not exist if the engagement ends in month six.

-3. What is the named-operator content cadence — how many op-eds, bylines, podcast appearances, and conference keynotes are you producing for senior client operators per quarter?
+2. What is the named-operator content cadence — how many op-eds, bylines, and conference keynotes are you producing for senior client operators per quarter?

 4. How do you measure success at twelve months versus thirty-six months?
-Short-cycle metrics (press hits, social mentions) versus long-cycle metrics (Citation Share, category position, sustained earned-media share).
+Short-cycle metrics (press hits, social mentions) versus long-cycle metrics (category position, sustained earned-media share).

-The strategic implication is direct.
-Every message your brand ships into the world is now also a permanent retrieval artifact.
-The brands that publish entity-rich, dated, sourced, named-author content compound in the engines.
+Every message your brand ships into the world is a permanent record.
+The brands that publish sourced, named-author, substantive content compound credibility.
 The brands that publish promotional fluff do not.
-The brands that go silent during a crisis cycle find that the accuser writes the corpus.
+The brands that go silent during a crisis cycle find that the accuser writes the record.

-To grow brand authority, manage crisis risk, build sustained earned media, position senior operators as category authorities, and shape the corpus AI engines retrieve when buyers ask about your brand.
+To grow brand authority, manage crisis risk, build sustained earned media, and position senior operators as category authorities.
 PR firms specialize in the message-architecture, earned-media, and content disciplines that in-house marketing teams typically do not staff at depth.

 When is the best time to hire a PR firm?

 As early as the budget allows.
 The Florida Polytechnic University example — hiring Tucker/Hall sixteen months before the university opened — is the model.
-Brands that hire PR before a launch shape the launch corpus; brands that hire PR after are correcting drift.
+Brands that hire PR before a launch shape the launch; brands that hire PR after are correcting drift.

 What does a PR firm actually do?